benef23/SDFusion/docs/Usage/1_getting_started.rst

 A good practice is to generate a dedicated simulation copy of the Fusion robot model.

 Therein all links of the robot have to be designed as rigid groups.
-All rigid groups will be exported as mesh (STL) files and will be listed in the model SDF file. make sure, taht all rigid groups have a unique name!
+All rigid groups will be exported as mesh (STL) files and will be listed in the model SDF file.
+Make supported that all rigid groups have a unique name!

 At the moment the following joint types are supported: fixed, cylindrical and ball joint.
 For cylindrical joints the joint limits are automatically exported.
 For ball joints the joint limits can't be exported, as this is not supported by the SDFormat.
 Make sure that all joints have a unique name!